antoineB/antoineB.github.io/_src/posts/2015-08-29-transpile-php-to-javascript.md

 8. array -> a new class PHP.Array
 9. object -> a javascript object instance of PHP.Object

-There is no much thought to put into those choices maybe a wiser will try to have the maximum matching behavior between php <code>==</code>, <code>===</code> and js counter parts or other strategies to reduce the overhead of type checking.
+There is not much thought to put into those choices maybe a wiser will try to have the maximum matching behavior between php <code>==</code>, <code>===</code> and js counter parts or other strategies to reduce the overhead of type checking.